pypa/hatch/COMMANDS.rst

     supported, e.g. ``bash -O``, it will be treated as a command and no custom prompt will be provided.
 This overrides the config file entry ``shell``.

-*-n, --nest / -k, --kill*
-    Whether or not to nest shells, instead of killing them to mirror the infamous activate script's behavior.
-Some shells can only be nested.
-By default the shell will not be nested if possible.
-This flag overrides the config file entry ``nest_shells``.

 ``clean``
 ^^^^^^^^^